juroimoh/Dangan/README.md

 > this page is a work in progress
 > for Qianxun Chen → if you want to unlock the second level without playing, edit statistics.csv and edit the first rank to MEI
+> if commits continue past the deadline, i am working on level 2, no code is changing

 # Dangan (弾丸)